pressly/goose/README.md

     	driver: postgres
     	open: user=liam dbname=tester sslmode=disable

-Here, 'development' specifies the name of the configuration, and the 'driver' and 'open' elements are passed directly to database/sql to access the specified database.
+Here, `development` specifies the name of the configuration, and the `driver` and `open` elements are passed directly to database/sql to access the specified database.

-You may include as many configurations as you like, and you can use the `--config` command line option to specify which one to use. goose defaults to using a configuration called "development".
+You may include as many configurations as you like, and you can use the `--config` command line option to specify which one to use. goose defaults to using a configuration called `development`.